jasonmauss/jasonmaussblog/_posts/2024-02-15-when-the-bbq-was-better-than-the-game.md

 ## Let down by the game, but not by the food

 Despite my 49ers losing the Super Bowl to the Chiefs in an overtime thriller of a game (UGH!!
 Moody we needed that PAT!) at least the food tasted great and we got to enjoy it with good company.
+As a 49er fan that has been watching every game since the days of Joe Montana and Steve Young, this one really hurt to lose.
+If the Chiefs had come out from the start and dominated throughout, I think it would have been an easier loss to stomach.
+However, the 49ers lead for the majority of the game and were looking good on both sides of the ball.
+When our rookie kicker had an extra point attempt blocked, I said out loud, "That one point better not be the difference between a win and overtime".
+And unfortunately, my intuition ended up being right as the Chiefs tied up the game late in the 4th quarter to send it into overtime.

+The 49ers have now lost the last 3 Super Bowl they've appeared in and two of those losses were only by a field goal.
+It stings to be so close to victory but still lose.
+This one is going to take a little while to get over.